elo1957/wp41/README.md

 # ESP-MQTT sample application is foundation for this flowmeter firmware
+flow-meter data sheet is available in the root here The code does sample  the ultrasound speed and the flow rate in l/s and tramsit it to the thingspeak.com  for storage and visualisation
-flow-meter data sheet is available in the root here (See the README.md file in the upper level 'examples' directory for more information about examples.)
+(See the README.md file in the upper level 'examples' directory for more information about examples.)

 This example connects to the broker URI selected using `idf.py menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.